BrandonQ3/Network-Security/README.md

 ### Important Note Regarding Unit 12:

 Please make sure that you are set up on your personal Azure accounts prior to the first day of the Cloud Security unit.
-Use the following set up guide for assistance: [Set-up Guide](https://docs.google.com/document/d/1gs_09b7eotl7hzTL82xlqPt-OwOd0aWA78qcQxtMr6Y/edit).
+Use the following set up guide for assistance:

 ---